hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > (Attracted by professor's bill of fare),
 >
-> To analyze this "Royale Academie",
+> To analyse this "Royale Académie",
 >
-> And learn if 'tis what it is said to be.
+> And learn if it is what it is said to be.
 >
 > He knows the various methods of Coulon,
 >
-> And on that plan he teaches 'tis well known,
+> And on that plan he teaches it is well known,
 >
 > And well explain the technic of art,
 >